First Month of Freedom

 This month we transferred my health care savings account from the University plan to Fidelity.
 This process has been a big pain in the butt.
 I started the process 2 weeks ago and it has still yet to be completed.
 The University plan just yesterday mailed a paper check to Fidelity.
 Oh, and they charged us $10 to do this too.
 Really?!?
 Vanguard does not offer H.S.A. accounts, or we would have invested there.

-Net worth – Our net worth grew by $12,233 in our first month of financial independence to $780,995.
+Net worth – Our net worth grew by $12,233 in our first month of financial independence.
 Much of this is due to an upswing in our investments, but some is due to a large tax refund from 2018 taxes.

 Income – Our income for the month includes $1200 from our side hustles and a tax refund of $3543 because we seriously over paid.
 This has been remedied and next year we hope to break even, paying no federal taxes at all.

 Expenses – This was a typical month except for property taxes $2000 (an increase of $30 from last year due to loss of our mortgage exemption – we paid off our home in 2018).
 I like to pay the entire year at once.
 We also paid state income tax of $300 and spent $1000 on our trip to Denver.
 Total spending for the month of April was $4400.
 Not bad when you consider the $2300 we paid in property taxes for the year.